Recently a text message was sent to some patients and carers from us by mistake. We're sorry for any confusion this has caused.

 Your child's TANDeM outpatient appointment

-Outpatient clinics are held every Thursday, 10am-4pm in the Children’s Neurosciences Centre (Newcomen Centre), 1st floor, South Wing, St Thomas' Hospital.
+We hold clinics for outpatient appointments every Thursday, 10am to 4pm in the Children’s Neurosciences Centre (Newcomen Centre), 1st floor, South Wing, St Thomas' Hospital.

 How do I get an appointment?

-We accept referrals from local specialist services (for example, paediatricians, child and adolescent health services).
+We accept referrals from local specialist services, like:

 We also accept GP referrals where there is a service based locally who we can liaise with.